This document covers commonly asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

 The Cloud Interconnect circuit carries 802.1q Ethernet frames with IPv4 packets in the payload.
 These frames are also known as VLAN-tagged Ethernet frames.

-- Creating VLAN Attachments for Dedicated Interconnect
+- Creating VLAN attachments for Dedicated Interconnect

-- Creating VLAN Attachments for Partner Interconnect
+- Creating VLAN attachments for Partner Interconnect

 How can I encrypt my traffic over Cloud Interconnect?

 Yes, you can scale your connection to Google based on your needs.

-A Cloud Interconnect connection consists of one or more circuits deployed as an Ethernet port channel link (LAG) group.
+An Interconnect connection consists of one or more circuits deployed as an Ethernet port channel link (LAG) group.
 The circuits in a connection can be 10 Gbps or 100 Gbps, but not both.

 A connection can have one of the following maximum capacities:

-- 8 x 10 Gbps circuits (80 Gbps total)
+- 8 x 10-Gbps circuits (80 Gbps total)

-- 2 x 100 Gbps circuits (200 Gbps total)
+- 2 x 100-Gbps circuits (200 Gbps total)

 Can I reach my instances using IPv6 over Cloud Interconnect?

 Can I specify the BGP peering IP address?

-Can I reach Google APIs through Cloud Interconnect from on premises?
+Can I reach Google APIs through Cloud Interconnect from on-premises?
 Which services or APIs are available?

-There are two ways to reach Google APIs.
+There are two ways to reach Google APIs:

-See Configuring Private Google Access for more details, including a list of GCP services Private Google Access supports.
+For more details, including a list of Google Cloud services that Private Google Access supports, see Configuring Private Google Access.

-hosts.
+Option 2: You can use Private Google Access for on-premises hosts.
 In this case, requests from on-premises hosts must be sent to

 restricted.googleapis.com, which resolves persistently to IP range

 184.108.40.206/30, also known as the restricted VIP range.

-Add a custom route on Cloud Router to advertise the restricted VIP range.
-This ensures that traffic to the restricted VIP (as a destination) is routed from on premises to the API endpoints over Cloud Interconnect.
+To advertise the restricted VIP range, add a custom route on Cloud Router.
+This ensures that traffic to the restricted VIP (as a destination) is routed from on-premises to the API endpoints over Cloud Interconnect.
 Only the Google APIs and services that support the restricted VIP are reachable with this solution.